trixi-gpu/juliacon-2025-semidiscretization-benchmark/README.md

 ] instantiate
 ```

-After dependencies have been fetched, precompile the core module so everything is up to date:
+After dependencies have been fetched, precompile the core module:
 ```
 include("src/TrixiCUDA.jl")
 ```